 It’s no secret that New Hampshire is home some of the most spectacular fall foliage leaf peeping scenery in America.
 But have you heard of the captivating Kancamagus Highway road trip between Lincoln and Conway, NH?

-And did you know this stunning 35 mile stretch of road cutting through White Mountain National Forest is up there with the very best places to visit on a bucket list New England fall foliage road trip?
+This stunning 35 mile stretch of road cutting through White Mountain National Forest is up there with the very best places to visit on a bucket list New England fall foliage road trip.

 In this comprehensive guide, we are going to show you 13 of the very best places to stop along the Kancamagus Highway, with first time visitor tips and the best places to stay at both sides of the gorgeous NH-112.